Kevin Lindsay, Chair

 "This is the only home we have - let's try to make it the best place it can be for everyone we share it with."

-Zack Simon, Director
+Zack Simon, Treasurer

 Zack has spent the last decade learning about regenerative land management practices, with another four years experience in carbon accounting and business sustainability consulting before that.
 He is the founder of Patchwork Ecosystem Consulting, which aims to bring permaculture-informed design to urban spaces, prioritizing native biodiversity.
 A newcomer to Nanaimo (though born and raised on Vancouver Island,) he has a deep love and respect for the land on which he's grown, and aims to help prepare his community for the oncoming effects of climate change.
 Ask Zack about climate resilience in our own backyards.